-Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Except for the President, Directors only receive a per diem of Ten Thousand Pesos (Php10,000.00) per attendance in Board and Board Non-Executive Directors The President's compensation market competitiveness polisation Committee.
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors ident, Directors only receive 110,000.00) per attendance Non-Executive Directors The President's compensation market competitiveness polition Committee.

 Do stockholders have the opportunity to approve the decision on total remuneration (fees, allowances, benefits-in-kind and other emoluments) of board of directors?
 Provide details for the last three (3) years.